 In 2011 Brandgarden were engaged to create a name, brand identity, website and marketing collateral for a high-end education consultancy.

-The concept of Selfsuite® evolved from the requirement for a business development strategy that would provide a way to scale-up a successful high-end education consultancy.
-The consultancy is called Hylle Royce and is operated by Patrick Fullick.
+The resulting Hylle Royce brand was extremely successful and this led to the requirement for a business development strategy that would provide a way to scale-up a the education consultancy and expand it’s customer base.

 2. A self-financing lead generation scheme

 The core of the idea was to provide a platform that – like a dating agency – would match pupils to the most suitable schools.
 The data collected through this process would provide the means to identify and qualify the most suitable client prospects for the Hylle Royce consultancy, and to do it with a scheme that was self-financing.

 This approach blended together elements of a number of different online platforms already in existence including eHarmony, Wikipedia, LinkedIn, Compare the Market and eBay.

 It was envisioned that Hylle Royce Exchange would assist families living overseas by providing them with official statistics and objective expert analysis, to fully-inform their decision-making about schools.